tslocke/hobocookbook/tutorials/agility.markdown

 # Part 7 -- Granting read access to others

-Now that we've got users owning their own projects, it seems wrong that any signed up user can view any project.
+Now that we've got users owning their own projects, it seems wrong that any signed-up user can view any project.
 On the other hand it wouldn't make any sense to hide the project from everyone.
 What we need is a way for the project owner to grant others access.

 We can model this with a ProjectMembership model that represents access for a specific user and project: